zchyde/brooklinebooksmith.com/_posts/2016-05-16-this-week-in-books-women-dominate-nebula-awards.md

 published: true
 featured: false
 date: 2016-05-16T17:20:00.000Z
-description: 'In a genre once dominated by men, the best work of 2015 was all by or about women.'
+description: 'In a genre once monopolized by men, the best work of 2015 was all by or about women.'
 featured_image_path: /uprooted-naomi-novik-book-review-ya-fantasy2.jpg
 featured_image_position: 1
 show_featured_image_in_post: false